bhk/scam/libraries.md

 Write DATA to FILENAME, logging the IO transaction for playback.
 The limit on the size of DATA is system-specific, but at least 60KB for any data and 100KB for text files.

+# Native

+This section describes features that are not officially part of the SCAM language.
+They provide access to lower-level ("native") Make features, and cannot be described completely without introducing implementation complexities of SCAM and "alien" aspects of Make.
+They may be useful when using SCAM to interoperate tightly with non-SCAM Make code.

+There is not a "native" module.
+These features are [intrinsics](#intrinsics), so `(require "native")` is not required.

+## Exports

+##### `(name-apply FUNC-NAME ARGV)`

+Call the function variable whose native name is NAME with elements of vector ARGV as arguments.

+##### `(native-bound?
+VAR-NAME)`

+Return 1 if native variable VAR-NAME has been assigned a value (as a data or function variable), or `nil` if unassigned.

+##### `(native-call VAR-NAME ...ARGS)`

+Call a function, given its native name.

+##### `(native-eval STR)`

+Evaluate STR as GNU Make source.

+##### `(native-flavor VAR-NAME)`

+Describe the flavor of native variable VAR-NAME.
+One of:

+ * `"simple"`
+ * `"recursive"`
+ * `"undefined"`

+##### `(native-name VAR-NAME)`

+Get the "native name" of a SCAM global variable, function, or a built-in function.

+##### `(native-origin VAR-NAME)`

+Describe the GNU make origin of native variable VAR-NAME.
+Origin values
+include: `"undefined"`, `"file"`, `"command line"`, `"automatic"`, ... .
+See GNU Make docs for more.

+##### `(native-value VAR-NAME)`

+Return the value of native variable VAR-NAME.

+##### `(native-var VAR-NAME)`

+Evaluate a GNU Make variable.
+Unlike `value`, native-var will trigger expansion of recursive variables.

+##### `(set-native VAR-NAME VALUE ?RETVAL)`

+Assign VALUE to the native variable VAR-NAME as a data variable.
+This will replace any data or function variable binding for VAR-NAME.

+##### `(set-native-fn FUNC-NAME VALUE ?RETVAL)`

+Assign VALUE to the native variable FUNC-NAME as a function variable.
+This will replace any data or function variable binding for FUNC-NAME.

+Function variables cannot store values with complete fidelity -- the value read back using `(native-value FUNC-NAME)` may not be exactly the same.
+However, it is guaranteed that when a SCAM function value is assigned to a function, the variable's *behavior* (when called as a function) will be as expected; furthermore, the value read back will be functionally equivalent to the original SCAM function.

+Function names cannot begin or end in spaces, and other limitations may apply depending on the version of Make, but any valid SCAM symbol will work.

 # peg: PEG Parser Generator